-Basically it advises what to check to see what the cause is of the slow updating of extracts and advises what to do if the blame is on the Tableau side.
+Basically it advises what to check to determine the cause of slow updating extracts.
+It also advises what to do if the blame is on the Tableau side.

 “When thinking about extracts, the “width” of the final extract (all columns in the extract) is often as, and sometimes more important than the height/number of rows.
 So keep that in mind for the rest of the “commentary”.